koma75/jglr/README.md

     * set the number of maximum dispatch at any time in parallel mode.
 * params
     * limit [number], (10): number to set in string format or an integer.
+        * if the value is invalid, it will be ignored.

 ### batch file format